-ILM Foundation’s social capital lies in its ability to attract a diverse group of committed volunteers, cultivating relationships and building a reputation of credibility and trust in the neighborhoods we serve.
+ILM Foundation’s social capital lies in its ability to attract a diverse group of committed volunteers, cultivating relationships that builds a reputation of credible trust in the neighborhoods we serve.

 Narratives and Relations

-In 2010-11, #HDAY was faced with an inventory dilemma.
+In 2010-11, Humanitarian Day (HDAY) was faced with an inventory dilemma.
 Hygiene kits are a staple product that we distribute to the homeless, but due to international incidents, our in-kind donor redirected its priorities elsewhere.
 A few weeks before our first event, several of our youth heard about our inventory dilemma and said, “We want to help, let us try, we can do it!”
-This band of young leaders helped organize #HDAY’s first community drive for hygiene kits, and they covered 70-80% of our inventory logistics!
-To this day, we have a community support strategy for collecting socks and hygiene kits for our programs.
+This band of young leaders organized HDAY’s first community drive for hygiene kits, which covered 70-80% of our inventory logistics!
+To this day, we have a community support strategy for collecting socks and hygiene kits for this and other efforts.

 “Verily all actions are but by intention.”

-Humanitarian Day is a special event to many.
-It is a place where volunteers grow up and come back to serve as leaders.
-It identifies one’s personal self-interests and builds that capacity around three gifts: dignity, love, and respect.
-Experienced leaders share their own experiences to train others in leadership development and community transformation. #HDAY’s relationships with civic leaders, the medical community, law enforcement, social justice organizers and most of all, the people, we serve, continue to grow and expand.
+HDAY is a special event to many.
+It is a place where volunteers grew up and come back to serve as leaders.
+It identifies personal capacity, self-interests, and strengthened core values.
+Dignity, love, and respect are by-products for those who serve the public.
+Experienced leaders share their own experiences to train others for developing leaders and community transformation.
+HDAY develops a professional understanding with civic leaders, the medical community, law enforcement, philanthropy and most of all – the people whom we serve, which continues to expand.

-Together, we facilitate compassion through an assessment tool of detect-intervene-serve: detect social root causes, intervene for the underprivileged, and serve, enabling each person to obtain life’s hierarchy needs.
-“Thank You for the Opportunity to Serve!”
+We utilize compassion as an innovative assessment tool to “detect-intervene-serve.”
+We detect root causes in communities, so we can intervene and advocate for the underprivileged, and serve the public by enabling each person to obtain life’s hierarchy needs.
+“Thank You for An Opportunity to Serve!”

 ILM Foundation’s Network, the Coalition to Preserve Human Dignity

-The Coalition to Preserve Human Dignity consists of volunteers, organizations and institutions that collectively share resources for Humanitarian Day projects, and an intersection between inter/intra-faith communities, providing direct services to alleviate the negative impact of American domestic issues.
+The Coalition to Preserve Human Dignity (CPHD) consist of volunteers, organizations and institutions who collectively share resources for humanitarian projects.
+We mobilize communities of faith to provide direct services; which also makes an impact on American domestic issues of cultural differences.
 It embodies “Faith in Action”.

-Humanitarian Day is one of the largest civic engagement programs in America, held during the sacred month of Ramadan.
-This is the ninth month on the Islamic lunar calendar that Muslims observe by fasting and doing good works for an entire month.
-Humanitarian Day’s working model contains of three core practices: coalition building, direct service and community organizing.
+Humanitarian Day, is one of the largest advocacy for homelessness in America held during the sacred month of Ramadan.
+This is the ninth month on the Islamic lunar calendar, where Muslims observe fasting while providing the general public with goods and direct services.
+Humanitarian Day’s working model contains of three core practices: coalition building, direct service, and community organizing.